-This guide connects members of the Morgan Community to resources for using GIS in Public Health.
+This guide connects members of the Morgan Community to Public Health data resources.
 Components of both GIS and Public Health share a common origin in Dr. Snow's Cholera Map which represents the antecedent of epidemiology and spatial statistics.
 The relationship between public health and GIS remains very robust through to the present day where GIS is used to track the spread of disease, evaluate emergent threats and vectors, conducting health policy research, identifying service areas and districts, evaluating accessibility and more.

 Use the tabs at the top of the page to find different types of resources like books, which includes both online and print books on a wide range of topics like introductory GIS, advanced studies in spatial since and Public Health and area-specific, GIS-related Public Health concerns.
 The data page contains GIS data and data that can be integrated into GIS-based public Health research.
 The periodicals page contains links to several periodicals with contents oriented around application of and studies on the use of spatial science in Public health.
 The "Other Resources" page contains additional information to professional organizations, examples of GIS in Public Health and more.